LaunchCodeEducation/linux/content/package-manager/walkthrough/package-searching/index.md

 - `emacs`
 - `ne`

-We don't want to learn 5 different packages that allow us to accomplish the same task.
-We simply need to use one.
-We will need to conduct further research to choose the tool that is right for our problem, and for us personally.
+You don't want to learn 5 different packages that allow you to accomplish the same task.
+You simply need to use one.
+You will need to conduct further research to choose the tool that is right for your problem, and for you personally.

 {{% notice bonus %}}
 Go ahead and try out `apt search [package-name]` on all of the listed items to see if there is a package associated with each of the 5 tools listed above.
 You may find using some Regex anchors beneficial while searching.
 Try `apt search vim` & `apt search ^vim$`.
 How are the results different?
 What are the keywords you've learned from this hint you can use to learn more? (`Regex` & `Regex anchors`)